lingkaching/lingkaching.github.io/_pages/about.md

 Email: kushagrachandak06-AT-gmail-DOT-com

 ## News
-* Our paper titled **Knowledge Compilation with Reinforcement Learning for Routes** has been accepted in *International Conference on Automated Planning and Scheduling (ICAPS), 2021*, to be held in Sun Yat-Sen University, Guangzhou, China!
+* Our paper titled **Knowledge Compilation with Reinforcement Learning for Routes** has been accepted for publication at the 31st *International Conference on Automated Planning and Scheduling (ICAPS), 2021*, to be held in Sun Yat-Sen University, Guangzhou, China!

 <!-- I have three broad research interests.